The 3rd edition -- 2014.

 Recent Papers"A Schumpeterian Model of Top Income Inequality" (with Jihee Kim), October 2014, Version 1.0.
 (Slides)

-"Pareto and Piketty: The Macroeconomics of Top Income and Wealth Inequality" December 2014, Version 1.0.
-Draft for a symposium in the Journal of Economic Perspectives.
+"Pareto and Piketty: The Macroeconomics of Top Income and Wealth Inequality" Journal of Economic Perspectives, Winter 2015.

-"The Future of U.S. Economic Growth" (with John Fernald), May 2014.
-American Economic Review Papers and Proceedings.
+"The Future of U.S. Economic Growth" (with John Fernald), American Economic Review Papers and Proceedings, May 2014.

 "The Allocation of Talent and U.S. Economic Growth" (with Hsieh, Hurst, and Klenow), February 2013, Version 3.0.
 R&R at Econometrica.